Machine learning meets design

 My work focused on designing and creating new user experiences that leverage CloudMade’s proprietary software technology.
 CloudMade has been creating a range of smart solutions for mobility which are geared towards making the experience inside and outside the car more pleasant.
 This was made possible with the application of machine learning algorithms which anticipate the next user need.

-The CloudMade design team is split between two locations: Kiev, Ukraine and London, UK.
-As well as supporting client projects and designing visual aesthetics of products, the team carries out fully fledged research and product validations.
-My role in the team is truly multi-faceted which means working on rapid prototyping, constructive research, and UI/UX design, among other design process roles.
+The CloudMade design team was split between two locations: Kiev, Ukraine and London, UK.
+As well as supporting client projects and designing visual aesthetics of products, the team carried out fully fledged research and product validations.
+My role in the team was truly multi-faceted which means working on rapid prototyping, constructive research, and UI/UX design, among other design process roles.

-It has been my task to ideate new concepts in VR and build an innovative gaze-interaction for the driver.
+It was my task to ideate new concepts in VR and build a new type of gaze-interaction for the driver.
 VR was the ideal prototyping environment in this case because we could provide augmented information popping up in and around the car based on the user’s gaze in a 3D space.
-Naturally people look at points of interest, if they are interesting enough we would overlay the object with useful information.
+Naturally people look at points of interest and overlay the object with useful information.

-How to take this idea beyond a demonstrator?
 Gaze-data in combination with the right inference engine could lead to some interesting predictions on user behaviour.
-This information could help us tailor the user experience to the user’s desires at the right moment.
-Instagram and YouTube know a lot about their users to predict which videos or advertisements to recommend; where we look can elicit new dynamic user needs.
+This information has the potential to help us tailor the user experience to the user’s desires at the right moment.